brainrake/consistent/README.md

 - metaphysics (plz define god kthxbai)
 - philosophy
 - law (it's not fair if you don't know what it means, or if there are contradictions in it)
-- programming (programs crash iff they don't make sense)
+- programming (programs crash precisely when they don't make sense)
-- public debate and politics (you can't be right if you don't make sense)
+- public debate and politics (you can't be right if you don't make sense, and need a common language)
-- life choices (if you want to live long and free, lead a healthy lifestyle and don't commit crimes)
+- life choices - health, consumption, ethics, altruism (if you want to live long and free, lead a healthy and virtuous lifestyle)
 - everyday human interaction

 but probably not for art or comedy.
 In fact, everything that isn't expressed in a consistent formal language, in a sense, is art.